 Conditional Voter Registration (CVR) extends the existing 15-day registration deadline to eligible voters, allowing them to register and vote 14 days prior to an election through Election Day.
-An eligible voter would need to register directly in the office of the Riverside County Registrar of Voters, located at 2724 Gateway Drive, in Riverside, CA 92507 to conditionally register to vote and vote a provisional ballot.
+An eligible voter would need to register in the office of the Riverside County Registrar of Voters or at any Vote Center, to conditionally register to vote and vote a provisional ballot.

-Voters may register online at www.registertovote.ca.gov, however, CVR ballots will only be issued at the office of the Registrar of Voters.
+Voters may register online at www.registertovote.ca.gov, however, CVR ballots will only be issued at the Registrar of Voters office or vote centers.

 In order to conditionally register, the voter must first complete an affidavit of registration (also known as a Voter Registration Card).
-Once the registration is submitted, the Registrar of Voters will issue a CVR provisional ballot to vote.
+Once the registration is submitted, the elections official will issue a CVR provisional ballot to vote.